Guimoye/cwac-wakeful/README.markdown

 NOTE: this only works with local services.
 You have no means of accessing the static WakeLock of a remote service.

+NOTE #2: Your application must hold the `WAKE_LOCK` permission.

 Dependencies
 ------------
 None.

 Version
 -------
-This is version v0.2.0 of this module, meaning it is moving up in the world.
+This is version v0.3.0 of this module, meaning it is moving up in the world.

 Demo